samirm00/js-study-guide/planning/development-strategy.md

 - conditional (if )  (if  else ) (if else if )  (if else if  else )
 - comaprisons
 - example for each type
-- (We will delete this steps later it is just a giude ).
+- (We will delete this steps later ).
 - Add the change , commit them and push to GitHub
 - Merge `operations` with `master`